-Adventure therapy is a type of experiential therapy that uses challenging adventure activities to promote therapeutic healing after the detoxification process.
+Adventure therapy is an experiential therapy that uses challenging adventure activities to promote therapeutic healing after detoxifying.
 Adventure therapy helps promote healthy identity development, self-efficacy, grit, and a growth mindset.

-For one, time outdoors has been shown to decrease levels of stress, depression, and anxiety.
+For one, time outdoors has decreased stress, depression, and anxiety.
 Moreover, being outside in nature reduces stress by lowering the stress-associated chemical cortisol.
 Additionally, being surrounded by nature can inspire newfound tranquility and positivity.

 Adventure therapy is a therapeutic process that helps individuals struggling with drug or alcohol addiction by having them take part in various “adventures” in a safe environment.
 Adventure therapy became a popular type of therapy in the 1960s and has continued to have a positive effect on individuals in recovery.

 It has been scientifically proven that people who actively participate in recreational activities are better adjusted.
 There are tremendous benefits not only physically but mentally as well.
 Recreational activities ease the everyday stresses of life and have been shown to reduce anxiety and depression.